Police Duty Act

 Article 24

 Roll call shall be conducted before the shift officers carrying out duties.
-Roll call are classified into the following type:
+Roll calls are classified into the following types:

-1. Base roll call: conducted at station and sub-station level.
+1. Base roll call: conducted at police station level.

-3. Special operation roll call: conducted before a special operation or emergent tasks.
+3. Special operation roll call: conducted before a special operation or emergent task.

 Article 25

-1. Inspection of personal grooming and duty gear.
+1. Inspection of personal grooming, attire and duty gear.

 2. Announcement of important policies and orders.